 Majority of people think that you need a lot of money in order to start investing, this fact is simply not true.
 I am here to prove it that you don’t need a lot of money in order to start investing and you don’t need a lot to start!.
 These days many financial institutions or even investing companies will offer you free money just for you to invest with them.
-For example you can get free $5 when you just sign-up for Acorns!
-You can read about Acorns and why you must have that phone application.
+For example you can get free $5 when you just sign-up for Acorns.
+You can also read about Acorns and my review and why you must have it.

 Here’s something for you to chew on and see what I’m talking about – If you invested $100 in Apple in 2000 on May 12th which is exactly 18 years ago from this post being published, you would have almost $5,000 today!
-Here’s something that hurts to even look at for me if you invested $1,000 you would have almost $50,000 today!
+Here’s something that hurts to even look at for me if you invested $1,000, you would have almost $50,000 today!
 This is something that if you told somebody you could turn their $100 into $50,000, they will sign up immediately!